jderiz/BindingGYM/README.md

 ![header](imgs/header.jpeg)

-# BindingGym: A Large-Scale Mutational Dataset Toward Deciphering Protein-Protein Interactions
+# BindingGYM: A Large-Scale Mutational Dataset Toward Deciphering Protein-Protein Interactions

 ## Overview
-BindingGym is a comprehensive dataset designed to advance the study of protein-protein interactions (PPIs).
-Containing millions of data points derived from binding-related deep mutational scanning (DMS) experiments, BindingGym serves as a robust resource for developing and benchmarking deep learning models.
+BindingGYM is a comprehensive dataset designed to advance the study of protein-protein interactions (PPIs).
+Containing millions of data points derived from binding-related deep mutational scanning (DMS) experiments, BindingGYM serves as a robust resource for developing and benchmarking deep learning models.
 These models can predict the effects of mutations on protein binding affinity and enhance our understanding of protein-protein interactions.

 ## Features
-- **Binding-Focused**: BindingGym exclusively collects DMS results pertinent to binding interactions, omitting data related to catalytic activity, fluorescence, and other phenotypes.
+- **Binding-Focused**: BindingGYM exclusively collects DMS results pertinent to binding interactions, omitting data related to catalytic activity, fluorescence, and other phenotypes.
 - **Comprehensive Protein Partner Modeling**: The dataset not only includes the mutated protein but also all its interacting partners, accurately reflecting the experimental setups.
-- **Structure-Based Method Support**: Each target assay in BindingGym is meticulously paired with its corresponding protein complex structure through manual curation, enabling diverse computational approaches in the study of PPIs.
+- **Structure-Based Method Support**: Each target assay in BindingGYM is meticulously paired with its corresponding protein complex structure through manual curation, enabling diverse computational approaches in the study of PPIs.
 - **Diverse Data Splits**: The dataset is pre-split into various configurations to facilitate thorough comparisons between current and future models.
 - **Inter-Assay Learning Support**: Assays are grouped and split by similarity in the inter-assay split, enhancing benchmark fairness and supporting the models' generalization capabilities in predicting PPIs.

 ## Getting Started
-To get started with BindingGym, clone this repository and install the required dependencies.
+To get started with BindingGYM, clone this repository and install the required dependencies.
 Detailed usage instructions and examples are provided below.

 ### Setup Environment